 This well-designed frame allows the rider to keep the back straight while pedaling.
 This limits muscle fatigue on the upper body and improves visibility during the ride.
 You won’t have to ride in a sporty position, which is a plus if you are riding on busy city streets.

 Frame, geometry and suspension

 By using a hub motor, Decathlon did not have to change the geometry of the bicycle.
-So, the frame is the identical steel frame to that of Elops 520 traditional bicycle model.
+So, the frame is an identical steel frame to that of the Elops 520 traditional bicycle model.